legesher/legesher-docs/guide/legesher/roadmap.md

 `💌 Opportunity: Marketing` : People who help in marketing the repo/project `📦 Opportunity: Platform`: Porting to support a new platform
 `🔌 Opportunity: Plugin`: Links to the repo home
-`📆 Opportunity: Project Management`: Aids in the intiating, planning, controlling, and closing of a project
+`📆 Opportunity: Project Management`: Aids in the initiating, planning, controlling, and closing of a project
 `👀 Opportunity: Review`: People who review the repo
 `🛡️ Opportunity: Security`: Identify and/or reduce security threats, GDPR, Privacy, etc
 `🔧 Opportunity: Tool`: Links to the repo home